leverh/react-bookhub-app/README.md

 ### 20. **Pop-up Modals and Dialogs**:
 - **Procedure**:
   - Trigger any pop-up modals or dialog boxes in the application (for example, by clicking on a "More Info" button).
-  - Interact with the modal (close it, fill it out, etc.).
+  - Interact with the modal (close it, etc.).
 - **Results**:
   - Modals and dialogs appeared as expected and were interactive.
   - Closing or submitting the modal/dialog worked correctly.